 - Onboard entertainment including gym, board games & films.

-The Company’s operations are fully licensed by the UK Government Department for International Trade (DIT) and its logistic facilities are approved by DIT for specifying in the PMSCs’ own trade control licences (TCLs).
+The company’s operations are fully licensed by the UK Government Department for International Trade (DIT) and our facilities are approved by DIT for addition in the PMSCs’ own trade control licences (TCLs).

-MNG Maritime will only embark weapons and controlled goods that have been legally procured.
-Clients wishing to employ our services will be invited to submit copies of the respective End User Certificates (EUCs), purchase receipts or equivalent the first time they embark a specific weapon (these will be held on our system, tagged to the weapon), in accordance with ISO 28007 requirements.
+MNG Maritime will only embark weapons and controlled goods that have been legally procured, to flag states which allow armed security teams.
+Clients wishing to employ our services will be invited to submit copies of their respective End User Certificates (EUCs), purchase receipts or equivalent the first time they embark a specific weapon (these will be held on our system, tagged to the weapon), in accordance with ISO 28007 requirements.
 In addition we will require a copy of the Company’s national import/export licence, or equivalent.
-We invite Companies who plan to use our services regularly, both in the GOO and in the Red Sea, to effect this activity for their complete inventory at their convenience to enable subsequent smooth and efficient booking of services.
+We invite companies who plan to use our services regularly to effect this activity for their complete inventory at their convenience to enable subsequent smooth and efficient booking of services.

 Storing and transferring personnel and equipment at sea is an inherently dangerous activity, especially when conducted within the High Risk Area (HRA) for piracy, and close to a major operating area for international terrorist networks.
 A ship full of arms is a high value target to such an organisation and contains the wherewithal to equip a potential coup in any unstable country.

 MNG Maritime addresses and mitigates against all of these threats by:

 - the provision of a robust, well-armed, experienced security team.

 - operating a comprehensive, documented process of risk assessment and mitigation